geodynamics/aspect/doc/sphinx/parameters/Material_20model.md

 **Pattern:** [Double 0...MAX_DOUBLE (inclusive)]

 **Documentation:** $\alpha_F$: exponential dependency of viscosity on the depletion field $F$ (called peridotite).
 Dimensionless factor.
 With a value of 0.0 (the default) the viscosity does not depend on the depletion.
-The effective viscosity increasedue to depletion is defined as $exp( \alpha_F * F)$.
+The effective viscosity increasedue to depletion is defined as $std::exp( \alpha_F * F)$.
 Rationale: melting dehydrates the source rock by removing most of the volatiles,and makes it stronger.
 Hirth and Kohlstedt (1996) report typical values around a factor 100 to 1000 viscosity contrast between wet and dry rocks, although some experimental studies report a smaller (factor 10) contrast (e.g. Fei et al., 2013).

 (parameters:Material_20model/Melt_20global/Exponential_20melt_20weakening_20factor)=
 ### __Parameter name:__ Exponential melt weakening factor